Home

 generations of Gays, Lesbians, Bisexuals and

-or a people ever again.
-At last, we demanded our independence and
+or a people ever again!
+At last, we demanded our

 lives are still very much in danger and whatever liberty and freedom we

-have achieved is somehow at risk.
-Before The Stonewall,
+have achieved is somehow still at risk.
+Before the Stonewall Uprising,

 fact, at long last -- and only through the